 South Dakota Birth Records Search

 South Dakota birth records are confidential until they reach 100 years and then they become public records.
-Therefore, only the following people can get a copy of your birth record: you, if you are a legal adult, your spouse or domestic partner, parents, legal guardian, children, siblings and grandparents.
+Therefore, only the following people can perform South Dakota birth records search and get a copy of your birth record: you, if you are a legal adult, your spouse or domestic partner, parents, legal guardian, children, siblings, and grandparents.

 Table of Contents